Location of the collections/ Physical building

 - We will supply gloves if needed to examine items.

-- Professors wishing to arrange class sessions with the materials should schedule with the appropriate collection contact person.
+- Professors wishing to arrange class sessions with the materials should schedule them by contacting firstname.lastname@example.org.

 - For full details of our access policies, see the Special Collections and University Archives Access Policy.

 How can we help you at a distance?